dave1010/pandora/README.md

 Pandora mounts the host's `/var/run/docker.sock`, so it can control other containers running on the host.

 It can manage and access containers just like the host can.
-The only caveat is that ChatGPT will need to prefix host paths with $PANDORA_CONTAINER_PATH for them to be mounted correctly.
+The only caveat is that ChatGPT will need to prefix host paths with `$PANDORA_CONTAINER_PATH` for them to be mounted correctly.
+It should realise it has to do this when it reads the guide.

+You can disable this behaviour by removing it from `docker-run.sh`.

 ## How it works

 Pandora is little more than a PHP file that executes what ChatGPT sends to it.

+## Design goals

+* Keep the API small, so ChatGPT has less context to deal with.
+* Minimal requirements and small Dockerfile.
+* Encourage ChatGPT to acquire tools itself, rather than giving it the kitchen sink.
+* Very little application code, so it's easier for ChatGPT to understand and modify.

+## Contributing and feedback

+Please send PRs!

+Also let me know how well it works, any success you've had and suggestions for `the-guide.txt` by feeding back here: https://github.com/dave1010/pandora/issues/1